 You can find this tutorial in Spanish here: Cómo Probar El Módulo De Encendido 1992-1995 2.2L Toyota Camry (at: autotecnico-online.com).

-The Igniter (which is another name for the ignition control module) is the component that activates the ignition coils sitting on top of the engine's valve cover.
-When this bad boy fails, your Toyota Tercel is not gonna' start due to a lack of spark (at all four cylinders).
+The Igniter (which is another name for the ignition control module) is the component that activates the ignition coil to start sparking away.
+When this bad boy fails, your Toyota Camry is not gonna' start due to a lack of spark (at all four cylinders).

-What gives away the igniter as defective, when testing it, is the fact that it's getting battery power, ground, and it's two igniter control signals from the fuel injection computer but it does not activate the ignition coils to fire spark away.
+What gives away the igniter as defective, when testing it, is the fact that it's getting battery power, ground, and the igniter control signal from the fuel injection computer but it does not activate the ignition coil.

 Test The Ignition Coil First